6.5 – Discrete probability distributions

 where N is the population size, K is the number of successes in that population, and n and k are defined as above.
 Lets look apply this to the twinning problem.

-In 2009, 2200 women gave birth in Hawaii County, Hawaii.
-Out of 10 births, what is the probability of 2 twin births in Hawaii?
+In 2009, 2200 women gave birth in Hawaiʻi County, Hawaiʻi.
+Out of 10 births, what is the probability of 2 twin births in Hawaiʻi?

 Assuming “risk” of twinning is the same rate as in rest of USA, then we have expected 72 successes in this population (0.033 * 2200).

-Here’s the graph (Fig. 4).
+Here’s the graph (Fig 4).

 Figure 4.
-Plot of hypergeometric distribution twinning Hawaii.
+Plot of hypergeometric distribution twinning Hawaiʻi.

 where the X axis values shows the number of events with successes (twin births).
 Taking the bin 2 (we wanted to know about probability of 2 out of ten), we can draw a line back to the Y-axis to get our probability — looks like about 5% roughly.
 Plot drawn with KMggplot2